I don’t know about you, but I’m sick and tired of reading those low-quality articles about beard growth supplements.

-This is great for your linear beard growth.
 DHT is the king androgen, and it stimulates your facial growth extremely effectively.

-…Best bang for your buck is to actually get Life Extension’s Tri-Sugar Shield supplement which contains 300mg’s of sorghum bran extract.
+The downfall is that it’s tough to find sorghum extract as a supplement.
+Best bang for your buck is to get Life Extension’s Tri-Sugar Shield supplement which contains 300mg’s of sorghum bran extract.